 According to Dr. Cuddy, these two spheres or critical variables, one – warmth, and two – competence, account for 80% of our personal evaluations (impressions) of others.

 These studies indicate that our emotions and behaviors toward others are shaped in part by the 80% rule — the two spheres or critical variables made up of others’ perceptions of warmth displayed and competence of the individual.
 Cuddy says in her studies that warmth (genuine, nice, kind, respectful) is perceived first and accounts for more of someone’s overall evaluation than competence.
 In our line of work, we continually stress the importance of being transparent with our clients.
-We feel that if our agents present themselves in a professional manner and execute each and every appointment with the utmost integrity—never taking shortcuts—and always presenting all the options for a client regardless of compensation to the agent; that we will convey an authentic caring and concerned – warm professional.
+We feel that if our agents present themselves in a professional manner and execute each and every appointment with the utmost integrity, never taking shortcuts and always presenting all the options for a client regardless of compensation to the agent, that we will convey our authentic caring, concerned, and professional attitude.

-We can control the warmth sphere by adhering to key interpersonal communication principles such as Greeting.
-Attention.
-Empathy.
-Understanding.
-Kindness.
-Caring.
-Respect.
-Honor.
-Dignity.
-Sincerity.
+We can control the warmth sphere by adhering to key interpersonal communication principles such as the following:

 “It is so important for us to take the unwavering approach—that we will do what is best for the clients best interest––regardless of personal gain.”